 The microphone can be in one of three states:

-You can also click the microphone button to turn it on and off.
+to turn the microphone on and off.

 This indicator shows the current microphone signal amplitude.
 The horizontal line in the middle is a marker for the utterance threshold.
 The color turns green while an utterance is being captured.